 If you need an air purifier for a smaller room, you can get one without overpaying for features that aren’t really necessary.

 It all comes down to what you need.
 If you don’t have issues such as allergies or odor problems and simply want to increase the air quality of your day-to-day surroundings, go for a cheaper device.
 Always assess the features and choose the device that does the trick for you.

 What Are the Prices of Air Purifiers In This Category?

-You’re expecting prices under $100 for this air purifier, but let’s be more specific.
 For models that offer true HEPA filtration, you’re going to be at the top of this pricing category.
-Smaller units that offer HEPA-type filtration can be found in the $35 range and they do a decent enough job in smaller rooms – especially bathrooms.
+Smaller units that offer other types of air purification can be found in the $35 range and they do a decent enough job in their respective niche.
 The average price here is $68 – if you want more features, you’ll be paying more.
 If you can settle for a basic unit, you’ll be able to pay less.

 Before You Leave

 We truly hope you found our list of cheap air purifiers satisfactory and that you made your pick.
 Should you want to read more about related devices or how they function, check out other posts on our blog.
 You never know what works best for you unless you get informed!

 Last update on 2020-05-27 / Affiliate links / Images from Amazon Product Advertising API